 9-12.
 The session continues after the media resource is reserved successfully.

 13-16.
 The UE#2 responds and the session is established successfully.
+The Terminating IMS AS may perform the modification of the SDP offer in the local bootstrap data channel to support the multiplexing of the bootstrap data channel transmitted to UE #2.

 The streams of local data channel and remote data channel are transported in the same SCTP connection to UE#2.